status-im/nimbus-eth2/AllTests-mainnet.md

 + Remove non-existent group id is no-op                                                      OK
 + Removing entry does not remove group id                                                    OK
 + Removing group id does not remove entries                                                  OK
++ Unknown group id is not present                                                            OK
 + addCells accumulates across multiple sidecars                                              OK
-+ addCells ingests cells from a gloas PartialDataColumnSidecar                               OK
++ addCells ingests cells from a PartialDataColumnSidecar                                     OK
 + addCells is independent across columns                                                     OK
 + addCells on non-existent entry is no-op                                                    OK
 + addCells with overlapping bitmap overwrites existing cells                                 OK